Majestic Theatre (Madison): Warner theater (1943–1976)

 As a Warner house the Majestic was run by a variety of managers including Wayne Berkely, Roland Krause, R. O. Jensen, Robert Tauscher, James McCarthy, Ollie G. Thompson, Dennis Finkler and Marian Aasen.

 The Majestic was about one third the capacity of the other Warner theater in Madison, the Capitol, and typically screened the Warner studio's lesser films or finished out the runs that opened at the larger theater.
 After the 1948 Supreme Court anti-trust ruling United States v.
-Paramount Pictures, Inc. that declared that studios must separate their film production from their exhibition, Warner Brothers spun off its theater holdings as Stanley-Warner Theaters (later RKO-Stanley-Warner Theaters).
+Paramount Pictures, Inc. that declared that studios must separate their film production from their exhibition, Warner Brothers sold its theater holdings to Stanley Warner Theatres (later RKO-Stanley-Warner Theaters).
 In 1956, the theater was once again extensively renovated, and re-opened with the movie musical High Society.
 The Majestic boasted "ultra modern decorative effects" with new seats, screen, refreshment stand and improved projection.

 As the 1960s loomed, the Majestic began to establish itself as the place to see art house and foreign films, with mainstream fare rounding out their bookings.
 After police heard complaints about a movie trailer that showed "objectionable" material, the Majestic previewed Ingmar Bergman's The Silence for a group headed by the Madison chief of police, but they declined to censor the film.
 In 1965, the Majestic finished a 14-week run of My Fair Lady, the longest run for any film in a Madison theater at that time.
 But as social mores and attitudes began to change during the late 1960s, RKO-Stanley-Warner began booking soft-core "skin flicks" that were light on art and heavy on nudity.
 When criticized for doing so, manager Finkler replied that the local audience for family movies had dried up.